Best eSIM for Thailand in 2026: 6 Providers Compared

 Quick Comparison: Thailand eSIM Providers

 Our pick for most travellers: Saily’s 3 GB / 30 days plan at $5.99 runs on AIS (Thailand’s widest coverage network) and handles two weeks of maps, messaging, and Grab rides comfortably.
-If you need unlimited data, Holafly starts at $3.90/day with hotspot sharing included.
+Need unlimited data?
+Yesim offers unlimited for $21.20/week on dual networks (AIS + TrueMove H) — better coverage and value.

 1. Saily — Best Overall